Ranjit343/frappe/README.md

 It's takes minimum one hour, based on your internet connection

-if you have ERROR or SOMETHING contact me through email.
+if you have any ERROR or SOMETHING contact me through email.

 Email:ranjithks@am.amrita.edu